What is Solar Keratosis?

 Do Sunspots matter?

-Sunspots can be thought of as the skin-equivalent of being overweight in that:
+Sunspots can be thought of as the skin-equivalent of being overweight in that Sunspots:

-- They reflect a combination of environment (UV) and genes (fair skin, blue eyes etc).
+- Reflect a combination of environment and genes.

 - The presence of Solar Keratosis indicates significant exposure to past ultraviolet light radiation and a higher risk of skin cancer in general.

 - Solar Keratosis may develop into an important type of skin cancer: SCC (Squamous Cell Carcinoma).
 Indeed, Solar Keratosis is the mild end of a continuous spectrum – from Solar keratosis to IEC (Intraepidermal Carcinoma) to SCC.

 - A lesion may look like Solar Keratosis but be a skin cancer.
 Pigmented Solar Keratosis may appear similar to Melanoma whilst thicker Solar Keratosis can look very similar to IEC.

 Because of the risk of transition of Solar Keratosis to Squamous cell carcinoma, areas of solar keratosis are therefore generally treated.
 The precise risk of a specific untreated Solar Keratosis developing into SCC is not known for certain.
 One figure from a study suggests that there is a 10% chance that a person with 7 to 8 untreated Solar Keratoses will go onto to develop one SCC within 10 years.
 Research suggests that 60 to 80% of SCC arises from solar keratosis.